 Kenneth Chenault, CEO of American Express, said via press release that “While our goal is to satisfy our customers, and not to get awards, we are thrilled to have received this terrific recognition every year since 2007.
-Hearing that we scored the highest in customer satisfaction directly from consumers through an independent and prestigious source like J.D.
-Power is very gratifying.”
+Hearing that we scored the highest in customer satisfaction directly from consumers through an independent and prestigious source is very gratifying.”

 The survey asked more than 13,000 credit card users how satisfied they were with their credit card companies in six key areas:

 - Billing and payments

 - Terms and conditions

 - Rewards programs